Julie Holmes

 - A first-pass view of personal AI capability and what to build next

-Applies the UPGRADE Framework to the team level, focused on operationalising AI rather than running another pilot.
+Applies the UPGRADE methodology at the team level, focused on operationalising AI rather than running another pilot.

 Key takeaways:

-- The seven steps of UPGRADE applied to a real team workflow
+- The UPGRADE steps applied to a real team workflow

 - A clearer split between individual, team, and enterprise AI capability